Pivotal Greenplum Database (GPDB) all versions

 - ALTER TABLE SET with (REORGANIZE=false) DISTRIBUTED randomly; -- only "marks" the table, but does not move rows.
 Finishes instantly.

 - ALTER TABLE SET with (REORGANIZE=true) DISTRIBUTED BY (<column name>); -- rewrites the data files.
-As the distribution actually never changes on data file level, rewrite happens locally without sending rows over network.
+As the distribution actually never changes on data file level, rewrite happens locally without sending rows over the network.

 Refer to the article for more option to remove database bloat